Justin Herbert Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 - Herbert put together a 223-yard performance against the Patriots last week, completing 51.4% of his passes and throwing for two touchdowns with two interceptions.

-- He's also rushed eight times for 50 yards and one touchdown, averaging 16.7 yards per game.
+- He also has 50 rushing yards on eight carries (with one touchdown), averaging 16.7 yards per game.

 Herbert's Los Angeles Teammates